CanonicalLtd/maas-docs/en/intro-concepts.md

 virtual machines or containers running inside a MAAS-deployed node.

-## Composable hardware
+## Pods

-Composable hardware is based on an architecture that allows for the dynamic composition of machines from a pool of hardware resources (e.g. disk space, memory, cores).
-See [Composable hardware][composable-hardware] for details.
+Pods, also called composable hardware, allow for the dynamic composition of machines from a pool of available hardware resources (e.g. disk space, memory, cores).
+See [Pods][composable-hardware] for details.

 ## Zones